-On April 21, 2008, the U.S. Department of the Treasury issued proposed regulations amending 31 C.F.R.
-Part 800, to implement the Foreign Investment and National Security Act of 2007 ("FINSA"), which provided new guidelines for the Committee on Foreign Investment in the United States ("CFIUS") in reviewing investments by foreign persons in U.S. companies for national security issues.
+On November 14, 2008, the U.S. Department of the Treasury issued a final rule to implement the Foreign Investment and National Security Act of 2007 ("FINSA"), which provided new guidelines for the Committee on Foreign Investment in the United States ("CFIUS") in reviewing investments by foreign persons in U.S. businesses for national security issues.
+The final rule will become effective thirty days after its publication in the Federal Register.1